coyigbo/distributed-llama-8b-training/README.md

 # Distributed LLaMA Training with PEFT

+Large-scale LLM training implementation with distributed data parallel, developed as part of a project for NYU's Big Data and Machine Learning Systems course.

 ## Project Overview

 This project implements distributed training of the LLaMA language model using PyTorch's Distributed Data Parallel (DDP) and Parameter-Efficient Fine-Tuning (PEFT).
 The implementation showcases efficient training practices for large language models in a distributed computing environment.